JamieTaylor94/mentoring-solid-interface-segregation-principle/README.md

 [Learn here](https://reflectoring.io/interface-segregation-principle/)
 ## Practical

-You work for a company that deals with different types of aircrafts from passenger places to fighter jets.
+You work for a company that deals with different types of aircrafts from passenger planes to fighter jets.

 Without breaking the interface segregation principle add a new service *ArmyAirlineService.cs* that returns a fighter jet.